-- the date the application was decided; - a description of the information to which access was provided; - a statement as to whether the information is now available to other members of the public; and - how the information can be accessed.
+- the date the application was decided - a description of the information to which access was provided - a statement as to whether the information is now available to other members of the public, and - how the information can be accessed.

-To date, the LSC and CULSR have not received any applications for information under the GIPA Act.
-Accordingly, there is currently no information to include in a disclosure log.
+To date, the Council and Commissioner have not received any applications for information under the GIPA Act.
+Accordingly, there is no information to include in a disclosure log.

-If applications are received, a disclosure log will be published on the LSC's website.
+If applications are received, a disclosure log will be published on the Council's website.